maddenp/iotaa/README.md

 A task may have no requirements, in which case `None` can be specified.
 For example, a task to create a file with static content might not rely on any other tasks.
 (It could perhaps rely on another task to ready the parent directory, but could also create that directory itself before writing the file.)

 Action code following the final `yield` will be executed with the expectation that it will ready the task's asset(s).
 It is only executed if all required tasks' assets are all ready.
-Action code may access the values from required tasks' assets via their `.refs` properties (or by passing them to the `iotaa.refs()` helper function -- see the demo application below).
+Action code may access the values from required tasks' assets via their `.ref` properties (or by passing them to the `iotaa.ref()` helper function -- see the demo application below).

 ### `@tasks`